 Objectives of SUSBA

-- Highlight the potential for the finance sector to drive sustainable development in ASEAN with positive environmental, social and governance outcomes.
+- Highlight the potential for the financial sector to drive sustainable development in ASEAN and beyond.

-- Provide a useful assessment framework that incorporates environmental and social issues most relevant to ASEAN.
+- Provide a decision-useful assessment framework that incorporates environmental and social issues most relevant to the ASEAN region.

-- Help stakeholders assess banks’ management of climate risk amid strong global support for the Task Force on Climate-Related Financial Disclosures (TCFD) framework and related initiatives.
+- Help stakeholders assess banks’ management of climate risk amid strong global support for the Task Force on Climate-Related Financial Disclosures (TCFD) framework, UNEPFI Principles for Responsible Banking (PRB), and other initiatives.

-- Help stakeholders (shareholders, regulators and other stakeholders) track banks’ progress and performance on CG and ESG integration by comparing this year’s results against last year’s.
+- Help shareholders, potential investors, regulators and civil society representatives to track banks’ progress and performance on ESG integration by displaying the evolution of results year-on-year.